harkalygergo/wp-turbo/README.md

 # WP Turbo

 Universal plugin to make WordPress better, faster, safer.
+Feel free to use.

 ---